BabeStudio/BabeLua/README.md

 BabeLua is a lua editor base on visual studio.

-I hope to make a lightweight and useful vs addin for lua coder.
+We hope to make a useful vs addin for lua coder.

 Official git repository: https://github.com/liyang1221/BabeLua